aastha84194-byte/Spotify-Analysis/README.md

 ## Tech Stack
 - **Analysis Tool:** Power BI / Excel (as detailed in the PPTX)
 - **Data Source:** Spotify Personal Data (CSV)
-- **Concepts:** DAX, Data Modeling, Root Cause Analysis (RCA), Heat Maps.
+- **Concepts:** DAX, Data Modeling, Root Cause Analysis (RCA), Heat Maps, Scatter Plot.

 ## Files in this Repository
 - `spotify_history.csv`: The raw dataset containing track URIs, timestamps, and playback details.
-- ``: The raw dataset containing track URIs, timestamps, and playback details.

 ## Visuals
-*(Optional: Add screenshots of your dashboard here to make the README pop!)*
+- `dashboard.png`: This is the overview of my Analysis.
+- `ListeningPattern.png`: This is the image of Listining Pattern.
+-  `detail.png`: This is the image of Listining Pattern.